 During the 8th century, an army of invaders took up residency and made an encampment on the land where this Right Bank property is located today.
-The camp was called, Ville Maure, which when translated, it means city of the Moors.
+The camp was called, Ville Maure, which when translated, means the city of the Moors.

 The low capacity vats allow for parcels to be vinified one at a time.
 They made another change at Chateau Villemaurine, they brought in Stephane Derenoncourt to consult.
-He was replaced in a few years by Hubert de Bouard of Chateau Angelus, which based on the wines being made today, was a very savvy move.
+He was replaced in a few years by Hubert de Bouard of Chateau Angelus, which based on the wines being made today was a very savvy move.

 Chateau Villemaurine Vineyards, Terroir, Grapes, Winemaking

-The wine of Chateau Villemaurine is whole berry fermented in new, dual walled, 68 hectoliter, stainless steel tanks.
-Malolactic fermentation takes place in barrel.
+The wine of Chateau Villemaurine is whole berry fermented in new, dual-walled, 68 hectoliter, stainless steel tanks.
+Malolactic fermentation takes place in barrels.
 The wine is aged in 80% new, French oak barrels.

-Chateau Villemaurine is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Villemaurine is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau Villemaurine is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Villemaurine is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.